appsome-solutions/pdf-on-site/README.md

 ## Motivation

-Preview of what happen with your, sent pdf offer.
+Preview of what happens with your, sent pdf offer.

 ## How it works?